ADACS-Australia/SS18B-NHurleyWalker/Readme.md

 Project Overview
 ================

-This project serves as a user-interface and job controller for the MWA Survey.
-The UI is responsible for controlling and managing user input, retrieve and represent information.
+This project serves as a user-interface for searching the GLEAM-X Survey.
+The UI is responsible for controlling and managing user input, retrieving and representing information.

 Prerequisites
 =============